vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/2023-08-18-ielts-academic-writing-overview.md

   - IELTS Academic Test
 ---

 This note is part of my collection of proposed lessons for self-learning English.
+You can navigate the entire collection [here](/posts/2023/07/english-workshop/).

 The contents of this note are based on the Official Guidance of IELTS Academic Writing.
 Further information about the IELTS Academic Writing Test can be found [here](https://www.ielts.org/for-test-takers/test-format).

 # English version